matthiasludwig/colaboratory/cc_webdev/javascript/javascript.md

 1. Add Handlebars.js to your HTML (For example via a CDN)
 2. Create a Handlebars Script in your HTML
-3. In the JS crap the innerHTML of the Script
+3. In the JS grab the innerHTML of the Script
 4. Use `Handlebars.compile()` to return a templating function
 5. Pass in a context to the templating function to save the returned compiled template
 6. Render the compiled templated on the HTML page